hardbyte/rpython-post/readme.md

     OP_MULTIPLY
     OP_DIVIDE

-Since we are targeting rpython we can't use the nice `enum` module from the Python standard library, so instead we just define a simple class with class attributes.
+Since we are targeting RPython we can't use the nice `enum` module from the Python standard library, so instead we just define a simple class with class attributes.

 We should start to get organized, so we will create a new file